 In 2011-12, the women also went 5-4, while both squads took sixth at the NEISDA meet.
 The female student-athletes combined to set 12 school records, with one swimmer provisionally qualifying for the NCAA Championship in three events.
 Hall's men broke six program standards.
 In her first season as head coach, in 2010-11, Hall helped guide the Saint Michael's women to four dual-meet victories, and both the men's and women's programs to top-eight finishes at the NEISDA Championship.
 Hall was an assistant coach with the programs in 2009-10.

 Hall, who resides in Colchester, graduated from the NCAA Women Coaches Academy in 2013 and has a wealth of swimming & diving coaching experience at a variety of levels.
+In summer 2016, she was the only woman invited to staff the Northeast Swimming Prospect Showcases in Bristol, R.I.
 Since 2005, she has served as the head coach of the Green Mountain Aquatics (GMA) senior group, training athletes ages 13 to 18 years old at the Ross Sports Center pool as they prepare for regional and Junior National competition.
 While with GMA, Hall has been the principal on-deck coach at the New England Open Championships, the New England 14-and-Under Championships, and the New England regionals.
 Hall also spent 14 months in 2005 and 2006 as the head coach of the Winooski Swim Club, training athletes ages 6 to 18 years old.

 Prior to moving to Vermont, Hall served three years as the swimming head coach at Two Harbors (Minn.)
 High School, coaching approximately 30 high school athletes annually.
 Two Harbors finished in the top three in its conference every year during Hall’s tenure, and she helped advance two athletes to the Minnesota State High School Championships.
 Hall also spent three years as the head coach of the Kingston (Tenn.)
 Clippers Swim Club in the mid-1990s.